-It is especially challenging for cost-burdened residents to meet the challenge of rising housing costs - and costs are rising.
+Late Stage -Housing market is high value, but potential further loss of affordability -Has experienced gentrification-related change, but vulnerable populations remain rising.
 A report from the Minnesota Housing Partnership found that the number of rental property sales increased rapidly between 2010 and 2015, with a disproportionate number of sales in moderate-income, racially diverse neighborhoods.
 These sales are almost always followed by rent increases.
 The homeownership market is also experiencing significant price increases that affect low- and moderate-income homebuyers and homeowners.

-The City will seek to accomplish the following action steps to minimize the involuntary displacement of people of color, indigenous people, and vulnerable populations, such as low-income households, the elderly, and people with disabilities, from their communities as the city grows and changes.
+The City will seek to accomplish the following action steps to minimize the involuntary displacement of people of color, indigenous people, and vulnerable populations, such as lowincome households, the elderly, and people with disabilities, from their communities as the city grows and changes.

-- Look at early indicators of neighborhood change and rents to determine where programs should be targeted. - b.
-Evaluate City investments to determine whether they will cause involuntary displacement and create strategies to prevent displacement when possible and mitigate it when prevention is not possible. - c.
+- Look at early indicators of neighborhood change and rents to determine where programs should be targeted. - Evaluate City investments to determine whether they will cause involuntary displacement and create strategies to prevent displacement when possible and mitigate it when prevention is not possible. - c.
 Develop and implement policies and programs that support the preservation and rehabilitation of naturally occurring affordable housing to prevent the displacement of existing residents, for example an Advanced Notice of Sale Policy. - d.
 Prioritize the rehabilitation and preservation of existing legally binding affordable housing. - e.
 Expand programs that support existing homeowners in affording and maintaining their home, with a focus on people of color, indigenous people, and vulnerable populations, such as lowincome households, the elderly, and people with disabilities. - f.
 Prioritize the inclusion of affordable housing in development activity. - g.
 Analyze impact of property tax trends on displacing homeowners, and evaluate strategies to reduce displacement.